 So far our in-class time has followed a similar routine.
-We arrive to class, find a partner, sign in, locate the lessons and exercises for class, then work through them in order.
-This usually involves reading lessons and/or watching a videos, completing a project or activity, reading a few more lessons, completing a few more projects or activities, etc., etc. But now that we have the necessary skills to build larger, more complex projects in class, this structure will change.
+We arrive or log on to class, find a partner, sign in, locate the day's lessons and exercises, then work through them in order.
+This usually involves reading lessons, completing a project or activity, reading a few more lessons, completing a few more projects or activities, etc. But now that we have the necessary skills to build larger, more complex projects in class, this structure will change.

 Beginning with the first class of this section and continuing throughout the remainder of the program, exercises and lessons will be completed as follows: